Wearing Seat Belts

 Using seat belts and child safety seats is the most effective way to protect occupants if a collision occurs.
 Therefore, wearing a seat belt is required by law in most jurisdictions.

-The seat belt reel automatically locks to prevent movement of occupants if Model 3 experiences a force associated with hard acceleration, braking, cornering, or an impact in a collision.
+The seat belt reel automatically tightens or locks to prevent movement of occupants if Model 3 experiences a force associated with hard acceleration, braking, cornering, or an impact in a collision.

 Seat Belt Reminders